 This is often neglected or considered unnecessary.
-Of course you can spontaneously give a person a few feedback points.
-Especially when all you really want to do is get your criticism out.
+Of course, you can spontaneously give a person some feedback points.
+Especially if you actually just want to get rid of your criticism.

-However, for an appropriate and balanced feedback you should take at least ten minutes and note down both positive aspects and aspects that need improvement.
-You'll be amazed at the things you can think of.
+For appropriate and balanced feedback, however, you should take at least ten minutes and note down both positive aspects and those that need improvement.
+You will be amazed at what you can come up with.

-The most important aspect of giving feedback is the structure and way it is given.
+The most important aspect of giving feedback is the structure and manner in which it is given.
 Famous here is the Power Burger.

-With a burger, there are first of all the Burger Buns, which cover the meat (the critique).
-In the beginning you should tell the recipient of your feedback what you appreciate in him/her and what positive aspects should be emphasized.
-This first introduction serves to open up the other person and to receive the following feedback with a better feeling.
+With a burger, first there are the burger buns that encase the meat (the criticism).
+At the beginning you should tell the addressee of your feedback what you appreciate about him and which positive aspects should be emphasized in him.
+This first introduction serves to open the other person's mind and make them feel more comfortable with the feedback that follows.

-Especially if you yourself are upset for some reason and are focused a lot on negative aspects, remember that there are always positive aspects to a person.
-If you can't think of any points spontaneously, you should sit down and think about it.
+Especially if you yourself are upset for some reason and focused a lot on negative aspects, remember: there are always positive aspects to a person.
+If you can't think of any points off the top of your head, you should sit down and think about them.

-Now follows the criticism, i.e. the meat in the Feedback Burger.
-The following two tips will give you even more precise advice on how to best formulate them.
+Now comes the criticism, i.e. the meat in the feedback burger.
+The following two tips will give you even more specific advice on how best to formulate it.

-Finally, you should finish on a positive note.
-This is the last burger bun and rounds off the conversation.
-Both sites leave the conversation with a better feeling.
+Last but not least, finish with something positive.
+This is the last burger bun and rounds out the conversation.
+Both sides walk away from the conversation feeling better.
 Example:

-"Nonetheless, I'm very happy to have you on my team.
-Very confident that you can make a real difference here."
+"Nonetheless, I'm very happy to have you as a team member and I'm very confident that you can improve significantly in that area."

-In feedback you only share your own subjective perspective with someone.
-Here there is no objective truth per se, but at most inter-subjectivity (several people take the same facts).
+With feedback, you only share your own subjective perspective with someone.
+Here there is no objective truth per se, but at most intersubjectivity (several people perceive the same facts).

-It is therefore very important that criticism is formulated from the first-person perspective.
-Especially if you haven't given feedback frequently, this is not at all self-evident.
-In our everyday life we usually communicate in the Du-form.
+Therefore, it is very important that criticism is formulated from the first person perspective.
+Especially if you have not yet given feedback frequently, this is not at all self-evident.
+In our everyday life, we usually communicate in the "you" form.

 Formulations from the first-person perspective often contain the following phrases:

-When your counterpart starts to discuss with you, it is a good indication that you have slipped into the you-perspective.
-Du formulations in particular are often perceived as an attack.
+If your counterpart starts to argue with you, it is a good indication that you have slipped into the "you" perspective.
+Especially "you" phrases are often taken as an attack.

-Telling the other person what you don't like is a first step.
+Telling the other person what you don't like so much is a first step.
 However, this should be followed by a concrete indication of what you would like to see improved.
-This is the only way the feedback recipient can really change something and meet your expectations in the future.
+Only in this way can the feedback recipient really change something and meet your expectations in the future.

-When giving feedback, discussions should be avoided at all costs.
-They have no place in a feedback conversation, as the feedback provider only shares his subjective perception.
+Discussions should be avoided at all costs in your feedback.
+They have no place in a feedback discussion, since the feedback provider only shares his subjective perception.